saptarshibasu/azure-study/README.md

   * Host diagnostics from Docker or Azure.
   * Diagnostic trace logs from the app - so that the trace events can be correlated with requests.
   * Custom events and metrics that the developers write in the client or server code, to track business events such as items sold or games won.
+* Azure Monitor can be enabled in for multiple virtual machines using Azure Poilicies
+* When a virtual machine is on-boarded on Azure Monitor, two agents get installed on the virtual machines - Microsoft Monitoring Agent (a.k.a.
+Log Analytics Agent), and Dependency Agent
+* Activity log allows monitoring activities / operations being performed in a subscription or account viz. resource creation, deletion etc.
+* AD Sign-in logs can be fed to Log Analytics workspace using Diagnostics settings (Azure AD P1 / P2 License needed)
+* Other Application Insights feature
+  * Smart Detection - Using machine learning algorithms on the telemetry data sent to Application Insights, it can identify potential performance problems and failure anomaries
+  * Continuous Export - It allows exporting the telemetry data to a storage account account cpntainer

 ## Azure Advisor